akfullfo/taskforce/README.md

 ```
 In addition to the `start` command, there are two other standard commands.

 The `stop` command can be defined to override the built-in command stop function.
-The built-in function issues a SIGTERM to the known process ID for each of the tasks processes and escalates that to SIGKILL if the process does not exit within 5 seconds.
+The built-in function issues a SIGTERM to the known process ID for each of the task's processes and escalates that to SIGKILL if the process does not exit within 5 seconds.
 Explicitly defining a `stop` command overrides this behavior.
 Care should be taken to ensure that a replacement `stop` command is rigorous in ensuring the process will have exited once the replacement command completes.

 The `check` command can be defined to override built-in process checking.
 The built-in function uses a zero signal to test for
 the existence of the task's process IDs.
 The replacement `check` command must exit 0 if the task's process is running normally